 A home-school student is a pupil receiving education under a non-public, home-based educational program where the parent or guardian (not the district) has taken on the primary responsibility for providing the student's education in a home setting.
 A private school student is a pupil enrolled in an independent or parochial school.
-School districts can submit these students for funding if they are also enrolled in and receiving instruction part-time from a Colorado public school (and provided they meet all other funding requirements).
+These students are eligible to be reported for funding if they are also enrolled and receiving instruction part-time from a Colorado public school (and provided they meet all other funding requirements).
 For these students, the parent, guardian, or private school has taken on primary responsibility for providing the student's education; therefore, districts are limited in the amount of funding that they can receive for a home-school and private school students.

-Home-school students may receive services from a public school district in a variety of ways.
-Examples include, but are not limited to, students enrolled in limited courses at a local public school, students attending a "home-school enrichment program" run by (or offered through) a Colorado public school, etc.

-Note: To qualify for funding, a student must be able to attend the home-school enrichment program without required participation in a tuition-based non-public school.
+Some students may attend a "home-school enrichment program" run by (or offered through) a Colorado public school to receive part-time educational services.
+To qualify for funding, a student must be able to attend the home-school enrichment program without required participation in a tuition-based non-public school.

 Home-school and private school students are eligible for a maximum of part-time funding statewide.
 If a home-school student is receiving part-time services from multiple districts, the student may only be submitted for part-time funding by one district.
-For additional information, refer to Appendix B of this Guide.
+For additional information, refer to Appendix C of this Guide.